 One of my favorite places to mount a GPS or cell phone is the air vent.
 The Jeep Compass air vents are round and deep.
 The only type of vent mount that might work is one that has a tight vice grip.
 Vent mounts with hooks will not work on round vents.
 This location isn’t going to be easy so I’ll recommend passing on a vent mount for the Jeep Compass.

 Turns out the CD Player is a good spot for mounting a cell phone or tablet in a Jeep Compass.
 It’s an excellent spot for using a GPS or GPS app like Waze.
-The Mountek nGroove Universal CD Slot Mount for Cell Phones and GPS Devices uses a knob on the bottom to secure the mount within the CD player.
-I prefer this mount to others in this category as it permits a more custom and secure fitting.
+Consider the Mpow CD Slot Mount for SmartPhones.
 This mount includes an expandable holder to grip your device from the sides or in the case of a GPS, top and bottom.
+The cradle opens to 3.4 inches which is large enough for most phones.

 A seat bolt mount is out of the question.
 Can’t find the seat bolts.
 The front seats use a raised rail and the seat bolts, while somewhere, were not easy to locate.
 You could bolt the mount directly to the floor but few do this as it needs to have bolts driven through the carpet into the floorboard.